 2. Identify the Core Specifications That Matter

-Every category has 2–3 key specifications that truly affect performance.
+Every product category has 2–3 key specifications that truly affect performance.

 For example: